Acidfurs68/FX486/EN/CLOCK/README.md

-# Affichage d'Horloge avec MAX7219 et DS3231
+# Clock Display with MAX7219 and DS3231

-Ce projet Arduino utilise un afficheur à sept segments MAX7219 pour afficher l'heure récupérée à partir d'un module horloge en temps réel DS3231.
-L'horloge est mise à jour chaque seconde et affiche les heures, les minutes et les secondes.
+This Arduino project utilizes a MAX7219 seven-segment display to showcase the time retrieved from a DS3231 real-time clock module.
+The clock updates every second, displaying hours, minutes, and seconds.

-## Matériel requis
+## Required Hardware

-- Arduino (testé sur Arduino Nano Every)
+- Arduino (tested on Arduino Nano Every)
-- Module MAX7219 (afficheur à sept segments)
+- MAX7219 Module (seven-segment display)
-- Module RTC DS3231 (horloge en temps réel)
+- DS3231 RTC Module (real-time clock)
-- Fils de connexion
+- Connecting wires

-## Bibliothèques nécessaires
+## Required Libraries

-- [LedControl](https://github.com/wayoda/LedControl) - Pour le contrôle du module MAX7219.
+- [LedControl](https://github.com/wayoda/LedControl) - For controlling the MAX7219 module.
-- [Wire](https://www.arduino.cc/en/reference/wire) - Pour la communication I2C avec le module DS3231.
+- [Wire](https://www.arduino.cc/en/reference/wire) - For I2C communication with the DS3231 module.
-- [RTClib](https://github.com/adafruit/RTClib) - Pour la manipulation du module RTC DS3231.
+- [RTClib](https://github.com/adafruit/RTClib) - For manipulating the DS3231 RTC module.

-## Schéma de câblage
+## Wiring Diagram

-Connectez les composants conformément au schéma suivant :
+Connect the components according to the following diagram:

-- Module MAX7219 :
+- MAX7219 Module:
-  - DIN à la broche 10 de l'Arduino
+  - DIN to pin 10 on the Arduino
-  - CS à la broche 11 de l'Arduino
+  - CS to pin 11 on the Arduino
-  - CLK à la broche 12 de l'Arduino
+  - CLK to pin 12 on the Arduino
-  - Alimentation et masse selon les spécifications du module
+  - Power and ground as per the module specifications

-- Module RTC DS3231 :
+- DS3231 RTC Module:
-  - Connecté via le bus I2C (SDA et SCL sur Arduino Nano Every)
+  - Connected via the I2C bus (SDA and SCL on Arduino Nano Every)

-## Fonctionnalités
+## Features

-- Affiche l'heure actuelle en utilisant un afficheur à sept segments.
+- Displays the current time using a seven-segment display.
-- Utilise un module RTC DS3231 pour obtenir l'heure en temps réel.
+- Utilizes a DS3231 RTC module to obtain real-time hours, minutes, and seconds.
-- Met à jour l'affichage toutes les secondes.
+- Updates the display every second.

-## Instructions d'utilisation
+## Usage Instructions

-1. **Téléchargez et installez les bibliothèques nécessaires** :
+1. **Download and install the necessary libraries**:
-   - Téléchargez et installez la bibliothèque LedControl pour le contrôle du module MAX7219.
+   - Download and install the LedControl library for controlling the MAX7219 module.
-   - Assurez-vous d'avoir la bibliothèque Wire installée pour la communication I2C avec le module DS3231.
+   - Ensure the Wire library is installed for I2C communication with the DS3231 module.
-   - Installez également la bibliothèque RTClib pour la manipulation du module RTC DS3231.
+   - Also, install the RTClib library for manipulating the DS3231 RTC module.

-2. **Connectez les composants conformément au schéma de câblage** :
+2. **Connect the components according to the wiring diagram**:
-   - Connectez les broches DIN, CS et CLK du module MAX7219 aux broches 10, 11 et 12 de l'Arduino respectivement.
+   - Connect the DIN, CS, and CLK pins of the MAX7219 module to pins 10, 11, and 12 on the Arduino, respectively.
-   - Assurez-vous de connecter le module RTC DS3231 au bus I2C de l'Arduino (broches SDA et SCL sur Arduino Nano Every).
+   - Ensure you connect the DS3231 module to the I2C bus of the Arduino (SDA and SCL on Arduino Nano Every).

-3. **Chargez le code sur votre Arduino** :
+3. **Upload the code to your Arduino**:
-   - Ouvrez le fichier .ino correspondant dans l'IDE Arduino.
+   - Open the corresponding .ino file in the Arduino IDE.
-   - Vérifiez que vous avez sélectionné le bon type de carte et le bon port série dans l'IDE Arduino.
+   - Verify that you have selected the correct board type and serial port in the Arduino IDE.
-   - Téléversez le code sur votre Arduino.
+   - Upload the code to your Arduino.

-4. **Conservez la date et l'heure dans le module DS3231** :
+4. **Preserve the date and time in the DS3231 module**:
-   - La première fois que vous chargez le code sur votre Arduino, il est recommandé d'activer la ligne de code `rtc.adjust(DateTime(année, mois, jour, heure, minute, seconde));` pour régler la date et l'heure initiales.
+   - The first time you upload the code to your Arduino, it is recommended to activate the line of code `rtc.adjust(DateTime(year, month, day, hour, minute, second));` to set the initial date and time.
-   - Commentez ou supprimez cette ligne de code après avoir réglé la date et l'heure pour éviter de les réinitialiser à chaque redémarrage.
+   - Comment or remove this line of code after setting the date and time to prevent resetting them on each restart.
-   - Si vous devez ajuster la date et l'heure ultérieurement, vous pouvez réactiver cette ligne de code et la modifier en conséquence.
-Assurez-vous de la désactiver à nouveau après avoir effectué les réglages nécessaires.
+   - If you need to adjust the date and time later, you can reactivate this line of code and modify it accordingly.
+Make sure to deactivate it again after making the necessary adjustments.

-5. **Alimentez votre Arduino** :
+5. **Power your Arduino**:
-   - Une fois que vous avez téléversé le code et réglé la date et l'heure initiales (si nécessaire), alimentez votre Arduino.
+   - Once you have uploaded the code and set the initial date and time (if necessary), power your Arduino.

-6. **Affichage de l'heure actuelle** :
+6. **Display the current time**:
-   - L'heure actuelle sera automatiquement affichée sur le module MAX7219 à l'aide du module RTC DS3231.
+   - The current time will be automatically displayed on the MAX7219 module using the DS3231 RTC module.
-   - Assurez-vous que le module RTC DS3231 est alimenté en permanence pour garantir que l'heure est maintenue avec précision, même après une mise hors tension de l'Arduino.
+   - Ensure that the DS3231 RTC module is powered continuously to maintain accurate time even after an Arduino power-off.

-N'hésitez pas à contribuer ou à signaler des problèmes !
+Feel free to contribute or report issues!

-## Auteur
+## Author

 - Joemy Bannwarth
 - Foxtek Technology Systems - www.foxtek.eu

-N'hésitez pas à contribuer ou à signaler des problèmes !
+Feel free to contribute or report issues!